Chan Sen: Geography

-It is a southern part of the district, about 28 km from downtown Takhli.
-The topography can be divided into two main parts: non-irrigated area, an upland; and irrigated area which is a lowland.
+Chan Sen lies in the south of the district, about 28 km from downtown Takhli.
+The topography falls into two parts, a non-irrigated upland and an irrigated lowland.

-The area is bounded by other subdistricts (from the north clockwise): Huai Hom in its district, Lat Thippharot in its district and Sai Huai Kaeo with Phai Yai in Ban Mi District of Lop Buri Province, Thong En in In Buri District of Sing Buri Province, Soi Thong, Phrom Nimit, and Chong Khae in its district, respectively.
+The subdistrict is bounded, from the north clockwise, by Huai Hom and Lat Thippharot in Takhli district.
+The circuit continues with Sai Huai Kaeo and Phai Yai in Ban Mi district of Lop Buri province, and Thong En in In Buri district of Sing Buri province.
+It closes with Soi Thong, Phrom Nimit and Chong Khae, also in Takhli district.

 Chan Sen has a total area of 35,634 rai or approximately 64.178 km^{2}.